Jorge Cruz earned a doctorate in Plant Physiology and studied the effect of environmental conditions on carbon metabolism in wheat and rice.

 We're programmed to believe that working longer and harder begets great achievement.
 But what if working less is the real key to success?
 Some employers find a four-day workweek increases productivity and job satisfaction and helps retain all talent

-5. Improve health.
 With fewer days at work stress levels decrease, people have more time to unwind from work issues.
-They also lean to have more time for outdoor activities, exercise, and sleep leading to better physical and mental health, which also conduces to higher productivity and fewer days lost to sick leave (as mentioned above).
-Also, the green day can be used for doctors visit without affecting work hours.
+They also lean to have more time for outdoor activities, exercise, and sleep, which leads to better physical and mental health, which also conduces to higher productivity and fewer days lost to sick leave (as mentioned above).
+Also, the green day can be used for doctors visits without affecting work hours.

 - How These Companies Have Made Four-Day Workweeks Feasible